xiangyuT/ComfyUI-Hunyuan3d-2-1/README.md

-Certainly!
-Here's your complete, polished README with the updated paths and all improvements integrated, ready for use:

----

 # 🌀 ComfyUI Wrapper for [Hunyuan3D-2.1](https://github.com/Tencent-Hunyuan/Hunyuan3D-2.1)

 > **ComfyUI integration** for Tencent's powerful **Hunyuan3D-2.1** model.
 Supports textured 3D generation with optional high-quality UV mapping.